 Although the long-term incentive represented by equity awards has been a significant component of the compensation of our Named Executive Officers, we believe that the value of our equity awards to our Named Executive Officers, on an annualized basis, is relatively modest, and is reasonable and appropriate, when compared to the size of equity awards to similar officers of other companies in the market with whom we compete for talent.
 We also believe that these equity awards have resulted in minimal stock dilution.
-For example, during fiscal years 2009, 2010 and 2011, such equity awards represented 0.2%, 0.3% and 0.2% of shares outstanding, as of the grant date, respectively.
+For example, during fiscal years 2010, 2011 and 2012, such equity awards to Named Executive Officers represented 0.3%, 0.2% and 0.2%, respectively, of shares outstanding as of the grant dates.

-We believe that stock options are an important component of a well-designed compensation package for our Named Executive Officers in order to achieve successful results, since the executives can realize value on their stock options only if the stock price increases, and the long-term incentive of stock options is important in realizing our goal of continuity and stability of our executive team.
+We believe that stock options can be an important component of a well-designed compensation package for our Named Executive Officers in order to achieve successful results, since the executives can realize value on their stock options only if the stock price increases, and the long-term incentive of stock options is important in realizing our goal of continuity and stability of our executive team.
 In view of what we believe are relatively modest amounts of bonuses that we pay to our Named Executive Officers, the Company believes that stock options can be a particularly important component of rewarding them for successful long term results.
 Prior to 2008, our equity-based awards consisted solely of stock options.
 We also granted stock options to our Named Executive Officers in March of 2009.